SonicSandbox/surasura/README.md

 - `User Files/`: Configuration and frequency lists.
 - `results/`: Generated CSVs and HTML reports.

+## ❓ Q&A / FAQ

+If you have any questions or are running into issues, please check out the [Q&A / FAQ Guide](https://github.com/SonicSandbox/surasura/blob/main/docs/Surasura%20FAQ.md).

 ## 🤝 Support & Issues

 Encountered a bug or have a feature request?
 Please search the [Issues](https://github.com/SonicSandbox/surasura/issues) page to see if it's already being worked on.
 If not, feel free to open a new issue.